llvm/llvm-project/llvm/docs/LangRef.rst

 bit mask where each bit specifies floating-point class to test.
 For example, the value 0x108 makes test for normal value, - bits 3 and 8 in it are set, which means that the function returns ``true`` if ``op`` is a positive or negative normal value.
 The function never raises floating-point exceptions.
+The function does not canonicalize its input value and does not depend on the floating-point environment.
+If the floating-point environment has a zeroing treatment of subnormal input values (such as indicated by the ``"denormal-fp-math"`` attribute), a subnormal value will be observed (will not be implicitly treated as zero).

 General Intrinsics